-As we approach the Tuesday, April 1, election, candidate supporters may want to make their opinions known.
+As we get down to the wire before the Tuesday, Nov.
+4, general election, campaign passions may flare.
 The Great Bend Tribune appreciates the willingness of those running for office and those supporting the candidates to adhere to the newspaper's letters to the editor policy.

 Page 1 of 1